api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    selected.
 6. Prepare and submit the award for the auction winner on OEV network.

-Under rare circumstances, when Auctioneer is unable to fetch the block on the OEV Network, the auction will be aborted and no winner is chosen.
+Under rare circumstances, when Auctioneer is unable to fetch the block or the logs from the OEV Network, the auction will be aborted and no winner is chosen.
 Similarly, if the auction award transaction fails, there will be no retry.
 Retrying in the case of an award failure would be unsafe, because the award signature was already exposed publicly.

 ### Bidding Phase Guarantee